Thank you for your interest in rehoming a Battersea cat. Our cats are just waiting for a home to call their own.

 The new home

-We generally like to place cats in homes where they have access to a garden or another form of outside space because we feel it’s important they have the chance to explore the great outdoors.
+We generally like to place cats in homes where they have access to a garden or another form of outside space because we feel it’s important for their welfare that they have the opportunity to explore the great outdoors.

-There are some exceptions to this because we do treat each case individually, but we want to be honest that it’d be likely to take us longer to find you a cat.
+There are some exceptions to this because we do treat each cat individually, but we want to be honest that it’d be likely to take us longer to find you a cat.

 After registering, we might ask for photos or videos of your home or garden.
 This is decided on a case-by-case basis.
 If you live in rented accommodation, we may ask you to provide written permission from your landlord or housing authority, confirming that they are happy for you to keep a pet in the property.